owntone/owntone-server/README_JSON_API.md

 ## Push notifications

-If forked-daapd was built with websocket support, forked-daapd exposes a websocket at `localhost:3688` to inform clients of changes (e. g. player state or library updates).
+If the server was built with websocket support it exposes a websocket at `localhost:3688` to inform clients of changes (e. g. player state or library updates).
-The port depends on the forked-daapd configuration and can be read using the [`/api/config`](#config) endpoint.
+The port depends on the server configuration and can be read using the [`/api/config`](#config) endpoint.

 After connecting to the websocket, the client should send a message containing the event types it is interested in.
-After that forked-daapd will send a message each time one of the events occurred.
+After that the server will send a message each time one of the events occurred.

 **Message**